How Much Money Do You Get from a Reverse Mortgage?

 Plus, you can use your additional equity from the sale to support your retirement fund and bask in the shine of your golden years.

 One major benefit of a reverse mortgage is that homeowners can remain in their homes.
 But often, the knowledge that moving out will mean repaying the loan can leave these homeowners feeling trapped.
-Truehold’s sale-leaseback solves this problem, allowing homeowners to access their home equity without repayment –– and remain in their homes while paying rent for as long as they like.
-We'll cover traditional homeowner's expenses, like home insurance and major repairs, so that you can enjoy the home you know and love without the hassle.
+Truehold’s sell and stay transaction solves this problem, allowing homeowners to access their home equity –– and remain in their homes as renters.
+We'll cover essential repairs, property tax, and property insurance, so that you can enjoy the home you know and love without the hassle.

 A reverse mortgage can be a great way to leverage home equity for a more comfortable retirement.
 However, getting the most out of this strategy will require some work –– including thoughtful budgeting, forward-thinking, and objective research.
 Fortunately, a reverse mortgage is far from the only way to access your hard-earned home equity.

-With Truehold’s sale-leaseback, there’s no repayment, there’s no minimum age, and there’s no rush for you to move out –– making this one of your best alternatives to a reverse mortgage.
-Experience the full benefits for yourself by connecting with one of Truehold’s trusted advisors today.
+With Truehold’s sell and stay transaction, there’s no repayment, there’s no minimum age, and there’s no rush for you to move out –– making this one of your best alternatives to a reverse mortgage.
+Experience the full benefits for yourself by connecting with one of Truehold’s representatives today.

 Sources: